-Personalized warnings, which we have described as potentially useful at earlier stages of the warning process, can also benefit the performance of compliance behavior.
-Research shows that personalized warnings that incorporate the receiver's name (instead of a signal word) produce higher rates of compliance of donning protective equipment of users performing a chemical mixing task (Wogalter, Racicot, Kalsher, and Simpson 1994).
-Part of the reason compliance may be benefited in the above study is that including the user's name adds relevance; otherwise users may believe the warning is not necessarily directed to him or her.
+Personalized warnings can also benefit the performance of compliance behavior.
+Personalized warnings that incorporate the receiver's name produce higher rates of compliance of donning protective equipment of users performing a chemical mixing task (Wogalter, Racicot, Kalsher, and Simpson 1994).
+Part of the reason compliance may be benefited is that incorporating the user's name adds relevance to the individual.